bringauto/external-server/README.md

 # External Server

 This directory contains a external server that communicates with an external client, which is part of the [Module Gateway](https://gitlab.bringauto.com/bring-auto/fleet-protocol-v2/module-gateway).

-# Fleet protocol deviations

-This implementation of the External Server handles multiple cars registered under a single company.
+The External Server handles multiple cars registered under a single company.

 # Requirements